Portrait Photography Workshops in Argentina

 Portraiture in Argentina is an exploration of humanity in all its diversity.

-Packing Checklist for Portrait Workshops in Argentina
+Packing Checklist for Portrait Photographers in Argentina

 Camera Body: (DSLR or mirrorless) with backup if possible.